10 Crucial Things to Consider When Moving Houses!

 5. Be Prepared to Clean the House(s)

 It wouldn’t be out of the ordinary to assume that you are either selling your old home or leasing it out.
 In both cases, this means you will have to clean the house from top to bottom before handing over the key to the new owners/tenants.
-Make sure you are prepared for this with regards to having the right cleaning products and tools, as well as the time required to clean the house thoroughly
+It's also a necessity when preparing your house for sale.
+Make sure you are prepared for this with regards to having the right cleaning products and tools, as well as the time required to clean the house thoroughly.

 Similarly, if you are moving into a secondhand home or a newly constructed house, cleaning is in order.
 With a house that has been previously occupied, there will be traces of germs and indoor pollutants that need to be removed while a newly built house will most likely have fine dust and debris trapped in corners, narrow spaces and vents.
 It’s important to remove traces of dust particles and other pollutants before you move in as they can trigger allergies and cause other health problems.
 For a truly thorough, top to bottom clean of both houses, consider hiring a professional home cleaning service.